irishorng/RecordLinkage_GunViolenceIncidents/README.md

 # combining_online_data.R
 Here, we combining GVA Standard Reports
 From GVA's website (https://www.gunviolencearchive.org/reports), select which standard reports you would like to use to compare with your fastLink merged dataset.
 - download each of the standard reports and save them as csv files.
-You can then read each of the csv files and store them as `data1`, `data2`, etc.
+You can then read each of the csv files and store them as their respective names
-- merge all of the data together into one file by doing `bind_rows(data1, data2)`.
+- merge all of the data together into one file by doing `bind_rows(one_data_set, another_data_set)`.
 - clean this combined data so that it only contains states for each year that are well represented in the NVDRS dataset (this is the same criteria we used to clean our original GVA and NVDRS datasets)
 - save the combined file as an RDS file or csv file .